IGNF/odeon/docs/stats.rst

             Path of the folder where the report with the computed statistics will be created.
 The folder must exist or be created before the use of the tool.
         output_type: str
             Output file format.
 The output file can only be in md, json, html.
-By default, the output format will be html.
+By default, the output format will be html. bands_labels : list of str, optional
+            Label for each bands in the dataset, by default None. class_labels : list of str, optional
+            Label for each class in the dataset, by default None.
         image_bands: list
             List of the selected bands in the dataset images bands.
         mask_bands: list